Charles Enrique Dent: Career

 In 1927 Charles left school to work in a bank, but soon moved to work as a laboratory technician and study at evening classes at Regent Street Polytechnic.
 In 1930 he entered Imperial College London to study chemistry and graduated BSc.
-In 1934 he was awarded a PhD for his work on copper phthalocyanin (later marketed by ICI as 'Monastral blue') and went to work for ICI Dyestuffs Group in Manchester.
+In 1934 he was awarded a PhD for his work on copper phthalocyanine (later marketed by ICI as 'Monastral blue') and went to work for ICI Dyestuffs Group in Manchester.
 Convinced that a war would soon come, and wondering how a chemist could contribute to the war effort, he also began around this time to study secret writing and became something of an expert in this field even before the war.

 In 1937 he entered University College, London as a medical student.
 When World War II broke out in 1939, he was sent to France as part of the British Expeditionary Force, attached to intelligence and in charge of a small mobile laboratory and an assistant to look for secret writing in Army mail.
 When the Expeditionary Force began to retreat towards Dunkirk, he became a dispatch rider assigned a small car.
 He was one of the last to arrive in Dunkirk for the evacuation, driving a general there under frequent attacks from German planes.

 At the end of 1940 he was called up again and was sent to Bermuda, where he was put in charge of an organisation specialising in secret writing.
 While there, he met his future wife, Margaret Ruth Coad, who was also working in intelligence.
 After two years in Bermuda, he was sent to the United States to help the Americans set up their own laboratories for detecting secret writing.